LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 - Two new [**Rectangle**](xref:Microsoft.Xna.Framework.Rectangle) values called `iconSourceRect` and `wordmarkSourceRect` that represent the boundaries of the MonoGame icon and wordmark regions within the logo texture were added.
 - The *sourceRectangle* parameter of the `_spriteBatch.Draw` was updated to use the new `iconSourceRect` value. **Notice that we are still telling it to draw the `_logo` for the *texture*, we've just supplied it with a source rectangle this time.**
 - The *origin* parameter was updated to use the width and height of the `iconSourceRect`.
-Since the overall dimensions of what we'll be rendering has changed due to supplying a source rectangle, the origin needs to be adjusted to those dimensions as well.
+Since the overall dimensions of what we will be rendering has changed due to supplying a source rectangle, the origin needs to be adjusted to those dimensions as well.
 - Finally, a second `_spriteBatch.Draw` call is made, this time using the `wordmarkSourceRect` as the source rectangle so that the wordmark is drawn.

 If you run the game now, you should see the following: